 You’re training your mind in the art of awareness.

-And becoming aware of when your mind has wandered off into thought is an essential part of meditation.
+And becoming aware when your mind wanders off into thought is an essential part of meditation.

 Or yourself as being a good or bad meditator.